Lawn Care Services in Northern Virginia

-Kniezewski says he’d prefer to let lawns go dormant rather than irrigate during the hot season because lawns that don’t depend on irrigation develop deeper root systems and will stay green longer anyway.
+Some homeowners prefer to let lawns go dormant rather than irrigate during the hot season because lawns that don’t depend on irrigation develop deeper root systems and will stay green longer anyway.
 Also, during weeks of high overnight temperatures combined with humidity, lawn grass becomes vulnerable to fungus—especially if it is being irrigated.
 And that will turn it brown in patches.
-But, Kneizewski says, most of his clients don’t want to see any brown grass in the summer.
-So his lawn care crews keep an eye out for any signs of trouble and spot treat them before they spread.
+But most of our clients don’t want to see any brown grass in the summer.
+So the lawn care crews keep an eye out for any signs of trouble and spot treat them before they spread.

 Consistency is Key to Expert Lawn Maintenance